 “I loved working as a member of a team and I learned many skills.
 I learned that it’s easier to work in a group.”
 Kevin

 “My favorite part of Project SEARCH was socializing with the other interns.”
 Jason

 “My favorite times during Project SEARCH are laying out cookies on the baking sheets and sometimes packing them up in the Kitchen…” Madison

-“Another favorite moment was when the IT supervisors were surprised that I [completed all of my tasks] and they said, “You finished them all?”
+“Another favorite moment was when the IT supervisors were surprised that I and they said, “You finished them all?”
 And then they gave me more!”
 Nick

 ADJUSTING TO THE PANDEMIC